ghzeni/blockgame-guide/README.md

    -Dungeons 101-
 ===================
 One of your main goals in this world should be to conquer the various dungeons spread across Midgard.
-This section will detail how to find them and how you should prepare in order to take them on.First of all, where do you even find these dungeons?
+This section will detail how to find them and how you should prepare in order to take them on.
+First of all, where do you even find these dungeons?

 As mentioned previously they can be found all throughout Midgard, however discovering where they are is the tricky part.
 That is what the Hunter is for.
-By purchasing raid supplies from himin Origin, you can obtain a compass that will tell you where the dungeon is.
+By purchasing raid supplies from him in Origin, you can obtain a compass that will tell you where the dungeon is.
 Although, just because you know where a dungeon is, doesn't mean you should rush headfirst into it.
 First, you should obtain some gear.
 Before attempting your first dungeon you should at least have the following:

->At least one ranged weapon (Magic tome or Bow, both if you wish)
+>One ranged weapon (Magic tome or Bow, both if you wish)

 >A Stone Sword

 >Tier 2 gear for your preferred attack method (you can use Tier 1 gear if you're in a group).
 DO NOT use corrupt gear in your first few runs because you WILL die.
 And as you know, Corrupted Items drops upon death.

 Having to go through the dungeon to reach your party members again without any gear is very dangerous.
 >Food (duh)